microsoft/live-share/docs/use/vscode.md

 ![Screenshot that shows notification prompting web browser sign-in.](../media/vscode-sign-in-toast.png)

 > [!note]
 > Linux users: You might be prompted to enter a user code if you're using an older version of Live Share (0.3.295 or earlier).
 Update to the latest version of the extension or, to see the code, select **Having trouble?** after you sign in.
-For deteails, see [Sign in by using a user code](#sign-in-by-using-a-user-code).
+For details, see [Sign in by using a user code](#sign-in-by-using-a-user-code).

 > **Advanced tip:** The `liveshare.account` and `liveshare.accountProvider` settings enable you to select the account used for automatic sign-in if you have cached credentials for multiple accounts.